 Corporal William Fitzgerald Palmer, A Soldier's Story

 Corporal William Fitzgerald Palmer was born on April 17, 1967, in Hillsdale, Michigan.
-He graduated from Hillsdale High School in 1985, where he was well known for his love of race cars, four-wheel driving, and a bold, adventurous spirit that perfectly suited his later calling.
+He graduated from Hillsdale High School in 1985, where he was remembered for his love of race cars, four-wheel driving, and a bold, restless energy—an adventurous streak that hinted at the path he would later choose.

-Shortly after graduation, he enlisted in the U.S. Army and trained as a Military Policeman.
-He was assigned to the 545th Military Police Company, a unit known for maintaining order and safety in both peacetime and combat zones.
+Soon after graduation, he enlisted in the United States Army and trained as a Military Policeman.
+He was assigned to the 545th Military Police Company, serving in a role centered on order, discipline, and protection—work that carried equal weight in garrison and in combat.

-On February 23, 1991, while serving in Kuwait during the Gulf War, Corporal Palmer was killed in action when his convoy came under enemy attack.
+On February 23, 1991, while serving in Kuwait during the Gulf War, Corporal William Fitzgerald Palmer was killed in action when his convoy came under enemy attack.

 * Read about a.d. elliott's Everyday Patriot Project here*